 The Cheakamus Community Forest and other stakeholder groups, in consultation with the not-for-profit policy group Ecotrust Canada, has designed and implemented an EBM strategy that will not harm sensitive habitat, destroy viewscapes, scenery or ignore First Nation cultural values.

 What is the Forest Stewardship Plan, or FSP

 A Forest Stewardship Plan (FSP) is required by government before the Cheakamus Community Forest (CCF) or any other harvesting tenure holder can operate.
 It is the guiding management document written by the CCF and approved by the Ministry of Forests, Lands, Natural Resource Operations and Rural Development that directs how the community forest will be managed.
 Under the Forest and Range Practices Act, the results and strategies in FSPs must be consistent with government objectives, which address values such as cultural heritage resources, soils, water, fish, wildlife, biodiversity, timber, forage, recreation, resource features, and visual quality.
 The FSP was developed using the ecosystem based management plan and describes how the community forest will meet the government objectives through its forest practices.

 How does operating a community forest meet Whistler’s sustainability initiatives?

-Building on Whistler2020 as a foundation, the community forest will refer to the sustainability plan in its decision-making process, as well as the XayTemixw Land Use Plan (Squamish), and the Lil’wat Land Use Plan, which all articulate the importance of sound land management to support the long-term economic, social and ecological viability of the communities.
+Building on the RMOW Official Community Plan as a foundation, the community forest will refer to the plan in its decision-making process, as well as the XayTemixw Land Use Plan (Squamish), and the Lil’wat Land Use Plan, which all articulate the importance of sound land management to support the long-term economic, social and ecological viability of the communities.